 - Utility meters (electricity, water & gas if applicable) will be provided for all individual dwellings. - Utility sub-meters will be provided to all major common area services. - Separate metering is to be provided for all energy and water uses.
-In addition: - Where an energy load exceeds 5% of total energy uses or 100kW is must be independently metered. - Where a common water use consumes at least 10% of the projects water use it must be independently metered.
+In addition: - Where an energy load exceeds 5% of total energy uses, or consumes ≥100kWh/annum, it must be independently metered. - Where a common water use consumes at least 10% of the project's water use it must be independently metered.